chussboi96/chussboi96/README.md

-# 👋 Hey there, Hammad Javaid here
+# 👋 Hi, I'm Hammad Javaid
-**📍 Based in Pakistan
+📍 Based in Pakistan

 I’m interested in pretty much everything related to **Data**  and Passionate about **AI, Data Science, and Generative AI**, building products that combine machine learning, big data, and intelligent automation